‘Prosperous Pakistan’ bus campaign launched in London

 The campaign aims to remind commuters and tourists of London, both local and international, that the South Asian country is a land of boundless opportunity and potential.
 The beautiful campaign banner also refers to CPIC’s #Pak2030 site where extensive material has been carried on Pakistan’s new global position.

-The CPIC’s board member Zeeshaan Shah said the campaign was ambitious and enthusiastic in terms of gaining focus on highlighting the good things about Pakistan and the opportunities the country offers.
+The CPIC’s board member Zeeshan Shah said the campaign was ambitious and enthusiastic in terms of gaining focus on highlighting the good things about Pakistan and the opportunities the country offers.

 He said: “With a GDP that has grown for five straight years, poverty rates falling, education improving and a young, ambitious population, Pakistan has much to offer foreign businesses.
 Our mission at CPIC is to start a global movement to showcase the best of Pakistan.
 Our bus campaign is the second we have done this year highlighting a positive image of Pakistan in London, the global capital of the world.
 We want people to see the bus sides and consider Pakistan positively and as a place to invest in.
 Over time and through the #Pak2030 campaign, we will highlight Pakistan’s strengths, passions and points of interest so that we can inform, educate and excite the world and correct some of the misconceptions that are often perpetuated.
 I request all Pakistanis all over the world to join us in this movement and show the world the true face of Pakistan.”